timothymillar/TEFingerprint/README.md

 bwa index -a is repeats.fasta
 ```

-Map paired end reads to repeat elements using `BWA MEM` and convert to a sorted bam file with `samtools`:
+Map paired end reads to repeat elements using `bwa mem` and convert to a sorted bam file with `samtools`:

 ```
 bwa mem -t 8 \